-How To Get The Stars Showing In Google
+Get Stars Showing In Google Search

 Nobody is forcing you to do anything!
-But in case there is any doubt whether you should add schema data to your website, watch this video from the SEO gurus Moz!
+But in case there is any doubt whether you should add schema data to your website; watch this video from the SEO gurus Moz!

 More on Twitter Cards and OpenGraph Markup in a future post…

-More Google Rich Snippets
+More Google Search Rich Snippets